ErpNetDocs/tech/concepts/documents/states.md

 ## User-defined document statuses

-Each Document Type can contain user-defined sub-statuses to the system states.
+Each document type can contain user-defined sub-statuses to the system states.

 For example, one can define the following user statuses for a document type, called "Direct Production Order":